Why Bushfires Are Predicted To Get Worse Than Ever

 Surely the most famous monolith in the world, Uluru, Ayers Rock was its former name.

-I have done this in acrylics using knives and brushes on stretched canvas.
+I have done this in acrylics using brushes and other tools on stretched canvas.

 The actual painting size is 60 x 30cm